RawGaze/rawgaze.github.io/_posts/2025-2-28-Boudoir Workshop R'dam part1.md

   </div>
 </div>

 Looking back, I left that shoot feeling so inspired.
-It's amazing what a great environment, awesome people, and a little guidance can do for your growth as a model.
-It reminded me how important it is to not only stay open to learning but to also embrace your unique energy and vibe in front of the lens.
+It's amazing what a great environment, awesome people, and a little guidance can do for your growth as a photographer.
+It reminded me how important it is to not only stay open to learning but to also embrace your unique energy and vibe behind the lens.
 Honestly, I couldn’t have asked for a better experience to boost my creative journey!